coriolinus/openapi-gen/README.md

 - A build script library interface (in the `openapi-gen-build` crate)
 - A macro (`include_openapi_defs`) for including the generated code

+## ARCHIVE NOTICE

+Archiving on 28 November 2024.
+I no longer have a practical need for this tool, and am uninterested in maintaining it.
+I recommend forking.

 ## WARNING

 This README is a declaration of intent; while this code is being actively developed, it is not yet ready to go, and features may be absent without explanation.